Isabel Bolton: Early life and education

-She later lived in Europe and when moving back to the United States at the age of 28, settled in New York City, living for many years in Greenwich Village until her death in 1975.
+Mary Britton Miller later was educated at a girls school and lived for a time in Europe with her cousin Marguerite Chapin, who married there (she was the Marguerite Caetani of the literary magazine Bottege Oscure).
+When Miller returned to the United States at the age of 28, she settled in New York City.
+She lived for decades in Greenwich Village until her death in 1975.